DAIM: Crews

 DAIM is a cofounder of tcd (trash-can design), the first crew that the artist was a part of.
 One of the most renowned crews that DAIM is a member of is the American FX crew.
-In 1996, DAIM got invited to New York and was accepted into the crew.
+In 1996, DAIM was invited to New York and was accepted into the crew.
 He is also a member of fbi (Fabulous Bomb Inability), suk (Stick-Up Kids), es (Evil Sons), and gbf (Gummibärchenfront).

 Projects

 In 2006, DAIM was one of the artists invited to the sculpture project sculpture@CityNord in Hamburg.
 One of the curators of this exhibition was Rik Reinking.

 In 2009, he participated in ARTotale of the Leuphana Universität Lüneburg, where 36 international street artists were invited to the city.

 Furthermore, DAIM has realised projects for Opel (with Lena Meyer-Landrut) and Volvo (Volvo Art Session 2011 and 2013).
 He is also one of the initiators of the Urban Discipline exhibitions.